THOMASjosephCatalano/Software/README.md

 Toke Core integration/staging tree
 =====================================

-note: this is a work in progress and altusnet was a business I started in NJ in 2018 which is no longer a entity
+note: this is a work in progress and altusnet was a business I started in NJ in 2018 which is no longer a entity. i can personally guarantee that the toke .zip file and is safe.

 What is Toke?
 ----------------